mistermicheels/learning-notes/processes-techniques/Trunk-Based-Development.md

 ### Flexibility to refactor where needed

 In teams where work happens on long-lived feature branches, refactoring could turn an already challenging merge into a complete disaster.
 The thought of a painful merge can actually keep the team from applying the refactoring that the codebase needs.
 When practicing Trunk Based Development, the reduced distance between developers makes refactoring a lot easier, meaning that developers are more likely to do it when it makes sense.

+### Encouraging incremental development

+Trunk-Based Development forces you to divide your work into small pieces that don't break the rest of the codebase.
+Each of those steps is less risky than taking a giant step at once, plus you will get faster feedback if something went wrong.

 ### Flexibility regarding releases